-- 2.8.
-To achieve the highest level of safety that can reasonably be achieved in the design of a nuclear power plant, measures shall be taken to do the following, consistent with national acceptance criteria and safety objectives [1]: - (a) To prevent accidents with harmful consequences resulting from a loss of control over the reactor core or other sources of radiation, and to mitigate the consequences of any accidents that do occur; - (b) To ensure that for all accidents taken into account in the design of the installation, any radiological consequences would be below the relevant limits and would be kept as low as reasonably achievable; - (c) To ensure that the likelihood of occurrence of an accident with serious radiological consequences is extremely low and that the radiological consequences of such an accident would be mitigated to the fullest extent practicable. - 2.9.
-To demonstrate that the fundamental safety objective [1] is achieved in the design of a nuclear power plant, a comprehensive safety assessment [2] of the design is required to be carried out to identify all possible sources of radiation and to evaluate the possible doses that could be received by workers at the installation and by members of the public, as well as the possible effects on the environment, as a result of operation of the plant.
-The safety assessment is required in order to examine: (i) normal operation of the plant, (ii) the performance of the plant in anticipated operational occurrences, and (iii) accident conditions.
+2.8.
+To achieve the highest level of safety that can reasonably be achieved in the design of a nuclear power plant, measures are required to be taken to do the following, consistent with national acceptance criteria and safety objectives [1]:

+- (a) To prevent accidents with harmful consequences resulting from a loss of control over the reactor core or over other sources of radiation, and to mitigate the consequences of any accidents that do occur; - (b) To ensure that for all accidents taken into account in the design of the installation, any radiological consequences would be below the relevant limits and would be kept as low as reasonably achievable; - (c) To ensure that the likelihood of occurrence of an accident with serious radiological consequences is extremely low and that the radiological consequences of such an accident would be mitigated to the fullest extent practicable.

+2.9.
+To demonstrate that the fundamental safety objective [1] is achieved in the design of a nuclear power plant, a comprehensive safety assessment [2] of the design is required to be carried out.
+Its objective is to identify all possible sources of radiation and to evaluate possible doses that could be received by workers at the installation and by members of the public, as well as possible effects on the environment, as a result of operation of the plant.
+The safety assessment is required in order to examine: (i) normal operation of the plant; (ii) the performance of the plant in anticipated operational occurrences; and (iii) accident conditions.
 On the basis of this analysis, the capability of the design to withstand postulated initiating events and accidents can be established, the effectiveness of the items important to safety can be demonstrated and the inputs (prerequisites) for emergency planning can be established.

-- 2.10.
-Measures shall be taken to control exposure for all operational states at levels that are as low as reasonably achievable and to minimize the likelihood of an accident that could lead to the loss of control over a source of radiation.
+2.10.
+Measures are required to be taken to control exposure for all operational states at levels that are as low as reasonably achievable and to minimize the likelihood of an accident that could lead to the loss of control over a source of radiation.
 Nevertheless, there will remain a possibility that an accident could happen.
-Measures shall be taken to ensure that the radiological consequences of an accident would be mitigated.
-Such measures include the provision of safety features and safety systems, the establishment of accident management procedures by the operating organization and, possibly, the establishment of offsite intervention measures by the appropriate authorities, supported as necessary by the operating organization, to mitigate exposures if an accident has occurred. - 2.11.
-The design for safety of a nuclear power plant applies the safety principle that practical measures must be taken to mitigate the consequences for human life and health and the environment of nuclear or radiation incidents (Ref.
-[1], Principle 9): plant event sequences that could result in high radiation doses or radioactive releases must be practically eliminated and plant event sequences with a significant frequency of occurrence must have no or only minor potential radiological consequences.
-An essential objective is that the necessity for off-site intervention measures to mitigate radiological consequences be limited or even eliminated in technical terms, although such measures might still be required by the responsible authorities.
+Measures are required to be taken to ensure that the radiological consequences of an accident would be mitigated.
+Such measures include the provision of safety features and safety systems, the establishment of accident management procedures by the operating organization and, possibly, the establishment of off-site protective actions by the appropriate authorities, supported as necessary by the operating organization, to mitigate exposures if an accident occurs.

+2.11.
+The design for safety of a nuclear power plant applies the safety principle that practical measures must be taken to mitigate the consequences for human life and health and for the environment of nuclear or radiation accidents (Principle 8 of the Fundamental Safety Principles [1]).
+Plant event sequences that could result in high radiation doses or in a large radioactive release have to be 'practically eliminated' and plant event sequences with a significant frequency of occurrence have to have no, or only minor, potential radiological consequences.
+An essential objective is that the necessity for off-site protective actions to mitigate radiological consequences be limited or even eliminated in technical terms, although such measures might still be required by the responsible authorities.